Welcome to

 A Promising Solution?

 MDMA, commonly known as Ecstasy or Molly, was first synthesised by Merck chemist Anton Köllisch in 1912.
 It remained relatively obscure but in the 1970s it was (for a very short period) introduced into psychotherapy.
 It was not until the late 80s/90s that it began to gain mainstream popularity as a recreational drug.
-MDMA induces feelings of emotional closeness, empathy, and reduced fear, as opposed to the life-changing revelations, powerful visuals and full-blown hallucinations traditionally associated with psychedelics such as Unlike traditional psychedelics such as psilocybin or LSD.
+MDMA induces feelings of emotional closeness, empathy, and reduced fear, as opposed to the life-changing revelations, powerful visuals and full-blown hallucinations traditionally associated with psychedelics such as psilocybin or LSD.
 It is these qualities that seem to intuitively suggest it may make an excellent adjunct to psychotherapeutic practice.
 For those individuals who struggle with PTSD, who are plagued by traumatic memories and flashbacks due to the overwhelming nature of their prior experiences, MDMA-assisted therapy may offer a glimmer of hope.

 Clinical trials by organisations like the Multidisciplinary Association for Psychedelic Studies (MAPS) have already begun to show the potential of MDMA in a therapeutic context.
 At the conclusion of Phase 2 trials studying individuals who had undergone a course of MDMA-assisted therapy, significant numbers no longer met the diagnostic criteria for PTSD.
 These findings have fueled the optimism that MDMA could completely revolutionise the treatment of PTSD, safely and comfortably.
 The condition affects millions of people around the world and is often resistant to traditional therapies and medications.